 Brief letters to John P. Wilson, list of Magnolia cotton, advertisement for Ayer's Cathartic Pills.

 "Cotton Plantation Record and Account Book," Magnolia Plantation.
 Three receipts and a shipment notice pasted in inside front cover.
-Kept by overseer H. H. Williams, daily journal entries for some days in July and August 1853, daily records of cotton picked.
+Kept by overseer H. H. Williams, daily journal entries for some days in July and August 1853, daily records of cotton picked. about 130 p.

-"Cotton Plantation Record and Account Book," agnolia Plantation, kept by overseer John N. Nolley, six receipts pasted in front few pages, journal kept from 8 February to 7 August 1854, daily records of cotton picked by each slave, some other notes.
+"Cotton Plantation Record and Account Book," agnolia Plantation, kept by overseer John N. Nolley, six receipts pasted in front few pages, journal kept from 8 February to 7 August 1854, daily records of cotton picked by each enslaved person, some other notes.
+About 130 p.

 "Cotton Plantation Record and Account Book," Magnolia Plantation, kept by overseers John N. Nolley then J. B. Wilson, seven receipts pasted in front cover, journal part of book not used, but daily records of cotton picked filled out from 1 August 1855, lists of weights of cotton bales, some supplies, and other records.
+About 130 p.

 "Cotton Plantation Record and Account Book,"Magnolia Plantation, kept by overseer J. B. Wilson, receipts pasted in inside cover and front pages, minimal journal entries starting 8 April 1856 going through end of July, daily records of cotton picked, some other notes.
+About 130 p.

-"Cotton Plantation Record and Account Book," Elcho Plantation., kept by overseer J. B. Wilson, only a few journal entries but daily record of cotton picked on Elcho, list of slaves at back, some other notes.
+"Cotton Plantation Record and Account Book," Elcho Plantation, kept by overseer J. B. Wilson, only a few journal entries but daily record of cotton picked on Elcho, list of enslaved people, some other notes.
+About 150 p.

 Financial records, apparently of Samuel S. Boyd.
 Mentions Forest Hill and Karnac plantations.

 Grocery accounts, dated lists of items purchased and cost.
+About 70 p.

 Notebook.
-Contains various records of expenses, calculations, etc.
+Contains various records of expenses, calculations, etc. 14 p.